Teomambo69/powerapps-docs.es-es/powerapps-docs/maker/canvas-apps/connections/connection-twitter.md

 | MediaUrls |array |No | |

 ### <a name="followers"></a>Seguidores
-Obtener seguidores: recupera los usuarios que siguen al usuario especificado.
+Obtener seguidores: Recupera los usuarios que siguen al usuario especificado.

 #### <a name="input-properties"></a>Propiedades de entrada